OrsonDeWitt/BirdMApp/README.md

 ### Species Distribution

 For calculating relative abundance and determining which countries and areas have which species, I used all bird observations with coordinates from the years 2011-2021, provided by [GBIF](https://www.gbif.org/), which has data from eBird, iNaturalist, Xeno-Canto, Swedish Species Observation System, and others.
 I filtered out zero coordinates, duplicates and dubious records, as well as observations from a curated list of zoos and bird parks, and matched coordinates with the respective countries/areas.
 I then used weighted normalization to account for variance in sampling effort.
-I have set 0.033 relative abundance as the cut-off line for whether a species is present in a country/area or not, based on my own (subjective) experience out in the field.
+I set 0.033 relative abundance as the cut-off line for whether a species is present in a country/area or not, based on my own (subjective) experience out in the field.

 In other words, if a bird species in an area has less than 3.3% of *weighted* abundance relative to the area with the most sightings, it is considered absent.
 This is done in order to make it clear which species are present where, so as not to be misled by, for example, hotspots in eBird that have 400+ reported bird species in a country with less than 200 total.

-If somebody wanted to play around with these values, I might one day make it adjustable.
+If somebody wanted to play around with these values, I might be able to make it adjustable.

-### Rarity*
+### Rarity

 Rarity allows you to judge at a glance how likely you are to see a species, and whether finding it requires preparation.
 The default sorting in country tables is by rarity; the darker the blue, the more ubiquitous the species; the darker the red, the more rare.
 You may see the whole range of colors by clicking on India or nearly any other Asian country.

-* Rarity is based on number of unique recorded observations in the span of 11 years (2011-2021).
+Rarity is based on number of unique recorded observations in the span of 11 years (2011-2021).
 If the species is recently-split, it might be falsely marked as rare.
 You may refer to IUCN Red List category for additional context.

 ### Map Layout